How to Read a Hospital Monitor and Interpret Key Parameters

 Reading the Value

 You can find your temperature on the monitor, usually under "TEMP."
-Hospitals use different tools to check temperature.
-The Braun tympanic thermometer is very good, with a mean error of only 0.044 °C. Other tools, like thermal cameras, are not as good.
+Hospitals use different tools to check temperature, from reusable temperature probes to disposable skin surface probes.
+The Braun tympanic thermometer is very good, with a mean error of only 0.044 °C. In the operating room, an esophageal or rectal temperature probe provides the most accurate core body temperature reading.
+For neonatal incubators, specialized infant incubator temperature probes are required.
+These probes connect to specific monitors through a temperature adapter cable.

 How to Read a Hospital Monitor